Blackbear000/SPAMSLEUTH/README.md

-# Project Title
+# SPAMSLEUTH

 Welcome to our project!
 This document provides a comprehensive guide on how to set up and run our application.
 Follow the steps below to get started.

 ## Introduction

-This project is designed to provide [brief description of what the project does].
+This project is designed to provide a possible spam content/group detector service.
 The following guide will help you get the application up and running on your local machine.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 - You have installed Python 3.7 or higher.
-- You have installed necessary dependencies.
+- You have installed the necessary dependencies.

 ## Installation